News

 Ashwin stressed Ellis’ ability to fill the critical slog-overs gap after their struggles in the bowling department last season.

-Ellis has mostly warmed the bench in the IPL, which can be evident from the fact that he has played only 17 games across five seasons.
-Notably, 10 of those have come in just one season (2023).
+Ellis has mostly warmed the bench in the IPL, evident from the fact that he has played only 17 games across five seasons.
+Notably, 10 of those have come in just one season (IPL 2025) for the Punjab Kings.
 After joining the yellow army last season, he featured in just one game and picked up a solitary wicket at an economy of 9.50.

-However, Ellis has built a reputation across the globe for his ability to nail yorkers and bowl deceptive slower deliveries.
+However, Nathan Ellis has built a reputation across the globe for his ability to nail yorkers and bowl deceptive, slower deliveries.
 He has now become the frontline pacer for Australia in T20I cricket, particularly after the retirement of Mitchell Starc.

 With Matheesha Pathirana released due to economic issues, Ellis has a slight edge over Matt Henry for the “Pauk” role in the fixed death-overs position.
-Ashwin, a CSK legend, believes his variations will complement the spinners, helping rebuild the Yellow attack for IPL 2026 success.
+Ashwin believes his variations will complement the spinners, helping rebuild the CSK attack for IPL 2026 success.

 ALSO READ: